dalanmiller/curiosity/README.markdown

 ### pluginapi

-A plugin can also import `pluginapi` module which is (or will be) a collection.
+A plugin can also import `pluginapi` module which is (or will be) a collection of commonly used functions.
 For now it provides `MessageTracker` class which helps a plugin to discover its unread messages.
 You can find an example of `MessageTracker` usage in `plugins/template/plugin.py` example.